Alex Poots: North Star Studio (2024-Present)

 In 2024, Poots established North Star Studio, a new production house, to develop new works, shows and formats.
-North Star Studio’s first show was LDN LAB, presented in 2025 as part of SXSW London and featuring work at the intersection of art and technology from Andy Warhol and Beeple, to Marina Abramovic, Hans Ulrich Obrist and Glitch Collective, and Holly Herndon with Mat Dryhurst.
+North Star Studio’s first show was LDN LAB, presented in 2025 as part of SXSW London and featuring work at the intersection of art and technology from Andy Warhol and Beeple, to Marina Abramović, Hans Ulrich Obrist and Glitch Collective, and Holly Herndon with Mat Dryhurst.